DFuqua23/Active-Directory-Corp-Lab/scripts/02-script-breakdown.md

 ### This repo provides a more in depth breakdown of the scrip and how it works

-## 1️⃣ Configuration Variables
+## Configuration Variables

-This portion sets the “inputs” for the script:
+At the top of the script, two values are set:

-$PASSWORD_FOR_USERS defines the default password all new users will receive.
+$PASSWORD_FOR_USERS – the password that will be assigned to every new account

-$NUMBER_OF_ACCOUNTS_TO_CREATE tells the script how many users to create.
+$NUMBER_OF_ACCOUNTS_TO_CREATE – how many users the script should generate Changing these values lets you decide:
+-how many users get created
+-and what password they start with

-By adjusting these values, you control the scale and basic password policy for the bulk user creation.
+In other words, these lines control the size of the user group and the default login information for all accounts the script builds.

 <img width="1076" height="212" alt="Script Part1" src="https://github.com/user-attachments/assets/c555a279-9f5c-4399-87aa-fc2f580ce618" />